The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Results for rotating Plane Couette flow

-Unfortunately, the presence of the roll prevents us from examining the way the propagation penetrates into the flow, as the introduced spanwise dependence of average quantities makes replicating the earlier analysis impossible.
+Unfortunately, the presence of the roll prevents us from examining the way the modulated energy propagates into the flow, as the introduced spanwise dependence of average quantities makes replicating the earlier analysis of $\S$\ref{sec:dissro0} impossible.
 The decomposition introduced to calculate $f$ as in Eq.~\ref{eq:fdefin} produces large artifacts which we will discuss later, in context with the results from other values of $R_\Omega$.